joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-09-07-fiddler-high-low.md

 ## Extra credit

-In the steady state, the distribution of winners should be stable from one round to the next.
+In the steady state, the distribution of winners should be stable from one round to the next (reminiscient of the [tug of war problem](https://joshmaxsilverman.github.io/2021-09-01-JS-robot-tug-of-war/)).

 Let $\gamma(x)$ be the distribution of bets that end up winning, $y$ the winning bet at round $n,$ and $x$ the winning bet in round $(n+1)$.
 The probability that the winning bet has value $x$ is the probability that the last winning bet had value $y$ _and_ $x$ was a valid bet from it.